Open navigation

 Do I have to sign up with Energy On?

-Energy On’s role in this process is to assist you in the evaluation of the estimate you receive from a retailer to ensure that you will be better off under the new arrangement and, if so, to assist you with the process.
-To accurately assess the value of the offer being made to you by your retailer of choice, you must advise the retailer that the apartment is part of an LEN.
+Energy On’s role in this process is to assist you in the evaluation of a quote you receive from a retailer, to ensure that you will be better off under the new arrangement and, if so, to assist you with the process.
+To accurately assess the value of the offer being made to you by your retailer of choice, you must advise the retailer that the apartment is part of an Embedded Network or Local Energy Network (LEN).

-If you choose to leave the LEN, the first thing that needs to be done is the meter installation.
-The meters in an LEN are privately owned, and thus your retailer may need you to install a new meter (which may have installation and supply costs).
-Once these arrangements have been made, your retailer of choice will contact Energy On as the Embedded Network Manager at your premises and arrange for the changeover.
+If you accept this offer and choose to leave the LEN, the first thing that needs to be done is the meter installation.
+The meters in an LEN are privately owned, and your retailer may need you to install a new meter in replacement (which may have installation and supply costs).
+Once these arrangements have been made, your retailer of choice will contact Energy On as the Embedded Network Manager at your premises and arrange for the change to occur.

 Please contact us if you would like any more information, we're here to help.

-Alternatively, you can download the AER's Fact Sheet via the link below.
+Alternatively, you can download the AER's and Energy On Fact Sheet via the links below.

 Did you find it helpful?
 Yes No